solarstrings/0007_GodotCSharpHowto3DRippleShader/README.md

-# 0007_GodotCSharpHowto3DRippleShader
+# GodotC# How to Episode 7 - 3D Ripple Shader
-Godot C# How To #7 3D Ripple Shader
+Episode 7 in my Godot C# How To Series on my YouTube Channel : www.youtube.com/thesolarstring